VelonacepsCalyxEggs/RemoteOpenVPNTrafficMonitor/README.md

-# Remote OpenVPN Traffic Monitor
+# Remote OpenVPN/WireGuard Traffic Monitor

 A background service that monitors OpenVPN client traffic statistics by connecting to an OpenVPN and Wireguard server via SSH, parsing traffic data, and storing throughput metrics in a PostgreSQL database.